Updated: Aug 12

 Congratulations, edumagicians!
-You are starting a great journey of a lifetime!
-We remember the feeling of excitement, of expectation, of eagerness.
-Before we go any further, we want you to take a moment and ask yourself: Why I am becoming an education major?
+You are starting an incredible journey of a lifetime!
+We remember the feeling of excitement, expectation, of eagerness.
+Before we go any further, we want you to take a moment and ask yourself: Why am I becoming an education major?
 What is my WHY for teaching?
-If you cannot honestly answer this, then take time to find your answer before continuing on this pre-service teacher journey.
+If you cannot answer honestly, then take time to find your answer before continuing this pre-service teacher journey.
 Don't know where to start?
 Try using these resources:

 Ok, so you know that becoming a teacher is just for you.
 Great!
-Notice how your why changes during your freshman year and beyond - as in the words of Buzz Light year.
+Notice how your why changes during your first year and beyond - as in the words of Buzz Light year.
 Your why will mature as you grow in your educational journey and into your field.
 This first year holds so much magic!
-Two very important steps to take this year are creating a positive digital presence and gaining classroom experience.
+Two essential steps to take this year are creating a positive digital presence and gaining classroom experience.
 Having a positive digital footprint is vital for your professionalism.
-With today’s technology, a future employer can gain instant insight into what is out there about you, based on a quick Google search.
+With today’s technology, a future employer can gain instant insight into what is out there about you based on a quick Google search.
 Read about leaving a digital footprint here.

-Next step is to see what is already out there about you.
+The next step is to see what is already out there about you.
 So, you much Google yourself.
 Look through not only web results but images, news, and video.
 See what is out there about you.
-If you don't control your digital presence who will?
+If you don't control your digital presence, who will?
 Do you like what you see?
 Want to improve your professional digital presence?
 Follow these three steps:

 Create a professional digital portfolio.
 Use your professional name/handle in the web address.